vmware/pyvmomi/docs/vim/cluster/DasFdmAvailabilityState.rst

    The Fault Domain Manager on the host has been initialized and the host is either waiting to join the existing master or is participating in an election for a new master.
 This state is reported by vCenter Server or by the host itself.

 networkIsolated
    A host is alive but is isolated from the management network.
-See `ClusterDasVmSettingsIsolationResponse`_ for the criteria used to determine whether a host is isolated.
+See `ClusterDasVmSettingsIsolationResponse <vim/cluster/DasVmSettings/IsolationResponse.rst>`_ for the criteria used to determine whether a host is isolated.

 initializationError
    An error occurred when initilizating the Fault Domain Manager on a host due to a problem with installing the agent or configuring it.
 This condition can often be cleared by reconfiguring HA for the host.
 This state is reported by vCenter Server.